About Journal

 Address

-Office of the Agricultural Biotechnology Journal, Shahid Bahonar University of Kerman, Pajoohesh Square, Imam Khomeini Highway, 76169-14111, Kerman, Iran.
+Office of the Agricultural Biotechnology Journal, Faculty of Agriculture, Shahid Bahonar University of Kerman, Pajoohesh Square, Imam Khomeni Highway, 7616913439, Kerman, Iran.